 The medical device industry is intensely competitive, subject to rapid change and significantly affected by new product introductions and other market activities of industry participants.
 We compete with manufacturers and distributors of premium and conventional IOLs.
-Our most significant competitors in the IOL field include Alcon, Johnson & Johnson Vision and Bausch + Lomb.
+Our most significant competitors in the IOL field include Alcon, Johnson & Johnson Vision, Bausch + Lomb, Hoya Corporation and Carl Zeiss AG.
 Many of our competitors are large, well-capitalized companies with significantly greater market share and resources than we have.
 Therefore, they can spend more on product development, marketing, sales and other product initiatives than we can.
 We also compete with smaller medical device companies that have a single product or a limited range of products.
-In addition, patients who receive an LAL will be required to wear UV protective glasses until final lock-in which is approximately four to five weeks after surgery.
-They will also be required to return for an additional two to three clinic visits compared to traditional monofocal cataract surgery.
+In addition, patients who receive an LAL will be required to wear UV protective spectacles until final lock-in which is approximately 4-5 weeks after surgery.
+They will also be required to return for an additional 2-3 clinic visits compared to traditional cataract surgery.
 The additional clinic visits are non-surgical but do require the patient's eyes to be dilated.
 Due to these additional requirements, market acceptance of the LAL may be impacted.
 We believe the principal competitive factors in our markets include: